A beautifully kept modern semi detached home in a small and quietly positioned cul de sac in the heart of Hammer.

 The property is located in the hamlet of Hammer on the fringes of Haslemere.
 The popular Camelsdale primary school, pub and local village shop with Post Office are within walking distance.
 Haslemere town centre is about 2 miles away and offers a good range of independent shops, boutiques, restaurants, coffee houses, Waitrose and MandS Food Hall.
 There are good road links to London and the south coast and the mainline station (1½ miles away) offers a fast train service to London Waterloo in around 48 minutes.
 There are excellent schools locally for all ages and leisure facilities including The Haslemere Leisure Centre.
 The area surrounding the property has some stunning countryside, much of which is in the ownership of the National Trust and offers excellent walking and riding opportunities.

-Delightful four bedroom semi detached home
+Delightful semi detached home with a beautiful enclosed garden

 Why live in Haslemere?